inspire-software/yes-cart/env/migration/migrate-3.7.0-4.0.0/YC-976-README.txt

    - many-to-one mapping potentially has a bug with second pass scanning.
 As a positive consequence product type is now decoupled from attributes domain
    - changed derby dialect to DerbyTenSevenDialect

+4. MySQL connector/j upgrade from 5.1.43 to 5.1.49 and option to use 8.0.21
+   - minor upgrade for driver to support older installations of MySQL
+   - those who want to use newer versions of MySQL can build using new mysql8 profile that uses 8.x driver and config-db-mysql8.properties